adamhlt/D3D9-Hook-ImGui/README.md

 > **Settings --> System --> About --> System Advanced Settings --> Environment Variables**

+### Visual Studio :

+1. Open the solution file (.sln).
+2. Build the project in Realese (x86 or x64)

+Every configuration in x86 / x64 (Debug and Realese) are already configured with librairies and includes.

 ## :hook: Hooking

 You can hook every functions of DirectX 9 by changing the virtual function index (in Hook.cpp) :